ember-learn/deprecation-app/content/ember-data/v2/record-lifecycle-event-methods.md

 * **didLoad** - CP on [isLoaded](https://api.emberjs.com/ember-data/3.10/classes/DS.Model/properties/isLoaded?anchor=isLoaded)
 * **didUpdate** - CP on [hasDirtyAttributes](https://api.emberjs.com/ember-data/3.10/classes/DS.Model/properties/hasDirtyAttributes?anchor=hasDirtyAttributes)

-Other work arounds can be done at the time of interacting with the model.
+Other workarounds can be done at the time of interacting with the model.
 For example, the following could be an alternative to using the didLoad event.

 ```javascript